Day 1 Kuching

 Day 7 Headhunters Trail - Limbang

 Today you’ll tackle the infamous Headhunters' Trail.
 Located in an isolated area of the Bornean jungle, this 11.3-kilometre (approximately 5-hour) trail takes its name from its historical role as the route taken by warring parties between the Tutoh and Limbang rivers.
 The trek is through dense jungle along a well-defined, mainly flat track, although the way can be muddy during the rainy season.
 You'll also have to cross some streams by rope bridges, wooden walkways, logs or by getting your feet wet as you wade through.
 You’ll be surrounded by stunningly diverse flora, massive bird-filled trees, and the magical sounds of the forest – a hornbill flapping its wings, the cries of monkeys, and the pulse of cicadas and crickets.
 Then you’ll take a boat from Kuala Terikan to Kuala Mendalam, a journey of around 4 hours.
 Depending on how much rainfall there’s been, you may be required to help push the boat over shallow parts of the river and there will be a stop at a ranger station for lunch along the way.
 It’s a long, challenging and rewarding day.
-Spend the evening at a homestay, a short walk from the river, where you’ll reunite with your luggage.
+Spend the evening at a guesthouse, a short walk from the river, where you’ll reunite with your luggage.
 Freshen up on arrival and enjoy dinner with the host family.

 Day 8 Labuan Island